-The club is committed to provide social opportunities and fun for all the members.
+The club is committed to providing social opportunities and fun for all the members.
 The word social does not imply sex, despite what some may assume a bear club is all about!
 However, in order for the executive board to provide these social activities, we must have constructive feedback from the existing members!
 And if you are someone interested in joining, then you too have some responsibilities.
-The following FAQ is borrowed heavily from the Buffalo Bears webpage, because we thought it was so good!
+The following FAQ is borrowed heavily from the Buffalo Bears webpage because we thought it was so good!

 Q: I went to one of your club’s events, but why didn’t anyone come over to talk to me?

 A: Your feeling is not uncommon – ask any of the members what they felt like prior to meeting existing club members.
 Here are some possible reasons why: